odissei-benchmarks/nccl-tests/README.md

 These tests check both the performance and the correctness of [NCCL](http://github.com/nvidia/nccl) operations.

+## Purpose

+- Benchmark multi-node speed on Snellius and OSSC
+- Log details of how devices communicate and detect differences between OSSC and Snellius

 ## Build

+### Snellius/OSSC
+- For Snellius, use `sbatch build_tests.sh` to compile the tests.
+- For OSSC, adapt the script to the respective work environment

 To build the tests, just type `make` or `make -j`